UX training for people working in real product teams.

 - analysis of participant situations

-- optional use of AI in exercises
+- optional use of AI and accessibility-supporting tools in workshop exercises

 Good fit